 "Another benefit is the Hybrid IS," Oliver continues.
 "I often do my macro work handheld because a lot of the time I'm photographing subjects that move.
 A tripod just isn't going to work.
 With this RF macro lens and the Canon EOS R5, because you have stabilisation in both the lens and the camera body, I can get away with using quite ridiculously slow shutter speeds.”

 Oliver adds that the lens's Spherical Aberration Control allows him to control the look of the foreground and background bokeh (softening or hardening it), while adding a soft-focus effect on the subject.
 "It's a really exciting creative tool," he says, whether you are shooting macro, portrait or product photography.
-"I've been using the Canon EF 100mm f/2.8L Macro IS USM lens for about 10 years, and now using the Canon RF 100mm F2.8L Macro IS USM lens it feels quite familiar," says Oliver.
-"The EF lens was super sharp, and this lens is even sharper."
+"I was using the Canon EF 100mm f/2.8L Macro IS USM lens for about 10 years, and now using the Canon RF 100mm F2.8L Macro IS USM lens it feels quite familiar," says Oliver.
+"The EF lens was super sharp, and this lens is even sharper.”

-Canon Europe product specialist Mike Burnhill says: "The Canon RF 100mm F2.8L Macro IS USM takes all the great things about the legendary EF 100mm f/2.8L Macro IS USM lens and elevates the features to another level.
-Being able to get close enough to subjects to capture them at 1.4x life-size makes an amazing difference to your images that the numbers just can't convey.
-"While typically thought of as a macro lens, the lens is also at home as a portrait lens," adds Mike.
-"Its EF cousin was widely used as both, and this RF lens will almost certainly be no different."
+Canon Europe product specialist Mike Burnhill says: "The Canon RF 100mm F2.8L Macro IS USM takes all the great things about its legendary EF predecessor and elevates the features to another level.
+Being able to get close enough to subjects to capture them at 1.4x life-size makes an amazing difference to your images that the numbers just can't convey."

 "It just gives me more options," she says.
 "Many of my newspaper and magazine clients are always looking for digital storytelling projects, and when you're using photography online you need to have a big variety of images.
 With this lens I can always add macro to a set of pictures.